-The project consists of implementing a basic list data structure and a sorting algorithm operating on it, and of specifying and proving the implementation as much as possible.
-The initial implementation is in Eiffel for AutoProof.
-Then you will switch to Boogie to have a more expressive language for specification, and have more control on what you can prove correct.
+The project consists of implementing a basic list data structure and two sorting algorithms that operate on it, then specifying and proving the implementation as much as possible.
+The first implementation is in Eiffel for AutoProof [4,5].
+Then, you will switch to Boogie [6] to have a more expressive language for specification, and thus more control over what you can prove correct.
 Your activities, experiences, design choices, and evaluations will be documented in a report.